 You are entitled to this benefit if:

-- You have transferred your tax residence in Italy.
-This favourable tax regime can be enjoyed for a maximum of fifteen years, and you may revoke it at any time.
+- You have transferred your tax residence to Italy.
+This favorable tax regime can be enjoyed for a maximum of fifteen years, and you may revoke it anytime.

-- You have not been a tax resident for 9 of the previous 10 years prior to the introduction or application of the bill.
+- You have not been a tax resident for 9 of the previous ten years before the introduction or application of the bill.

 - Italian Tax Authorities formally approve your request.